azavea/open-data-standards/README.md

 ## Executive Summary
 This document is an effort to outline the state of open data standards in several civic domains, as well as to suggest domains in which there is strong potential for developing new standards or some nascent work is complete but adoption is not yet widespread.

+## Why write this report?
+Azavea is a B Corp whose mission is....

+We have been involved in open data in a number of ways for several years: OpenDataPhilly, VIP, GoPhillyGo, open source, etc.

 ## Why do open data standards matter?
+Open data + open standards + open source

 Make open data more valuable by making it easier to build new tools and applications Enable comparisons between locations
 Support the development of an ecosystem